History of AI in the Life Sciences

 The next era is the one most readers know about.
 It was compressed: a five-year window in which structure prediction, design, and biomolecular interaction prediction each crossed thresholds that had been considered hard for decades.

 Biomolecular interactions.
-AlphaFold 3 (Abramson et al., 2024) extended prediction beyond proteins alone to interactions involving nucleic acids, ions, small-molecule ligands, and post-translationally modified residues, using a diffusion-based generative head.
-The initial release restricted access (web server with usage limits, training code withheld), which prompted independent reproductions: Boltz (MIT) and Chai-1 (Chai Discovery) achieved AlphaFold 3-class performance with permissive open-source licenses by mid-2024.
+AlphaFold 3 (Abramson et al., 2024) extended prediction beyond proteins alone to interactions involving nucleic acids, ions, small-molecule ligands, and post-translationally modified residues.
+The initial release was server-only.
+DeepMind released inference code and model parameters for academic, noncommercial use in November 2024, while Boltz and Chai provided separately developed public models under different licenses (Abramson et al., 2024).

 External recognition.
-The 2024 Nobel Prize in Chemistry was shared between Demis Hassabis and John Jumper of Google DeepMind (for AlphaFold’s protein structure prediction) and David Baker of the University of Washington (for computational protein design, work that includes RoseTTAFold and RFdiffusion).
-It was the first Nobel awarded primarily for a deep-learning result in biology.
+The 2024 Nobel Prize in Chemistry was shared between Demis Hassabis and John Jumper for protein structure prediction and David Baker for computational protein design (Nobel Prize, 2024).

 The Foundation Model Era (2021-Present)